Heroku Ruby Support

 This gem, rails_serve_static_assets

 , enables your Rails server to deliver your assets instead of returning a 404.
-You can use this to populate an edge cache CDN, or serve files directly from your web app.
-This gives your app total control and allows you to do things like redirects, or setting headers in your Ruby code.
-To enable this behavior in your app we only need to set this one configuration option:
+You can use this gem to populate an edge cache CDN, or serve files directly from your web app.
+This gem gives your app total control and allows you to do things like redirects, or setting headers in your Ruby code.
+To enable this behavior in your app, set this one configuration option:

 config.serve_static_assets = true

-There are several gems that require very specific patch levels of the Ruby they are running on.
-This is detrimental to a production app as it locks you into a specific patch level of Ruby and does not allow you to upgrade to receive security fixes.
+There are several gems that require specific patch levels of the Ruby they’re running on.
+This is detrimental to a production app as it locks you into a specific patch level of Ruby and doesn’t allow you to upgrade to receive security fixes.

-Heroku releases security patches for Ruby versions as the become available from Ruby core.
-After we have upgraded a Ruby version, your app will get the new version on next deploy.
-If your app was using one of these gems you will see a failure when installing gems if we have upgraded the version of Ruby you are using.
-A failure may look like this:
+Heroku releases security patches for Ruby versions as they become available from Ruby core.
+After we’ve upgraded a Ruby version, your app will get the new version on the next deploy.
+If your app was using one of these gems, you see a failure when installing gems if we upgraded the version of Ruby you’re using.
+A failure can look like this:

 Installing debugger-linecache